Small group tour of Scotland

 Geography, environment & weather

-Scotland forms part of the United Kingdom, and the northern third of the island of Great Britain as well as 790 additional surrounding islands.
-These are encompassed by the Shetland Islands, Orkney Islands, and the Inner and Outer Hebrides.
-In terms of topography, it’s mountainous and rugged, although most of the population is to be found in the Lowlands in the south and east.
+Scotland, a vital part of the United Kingdom, occupies the northern region of the Great Britain island alongside around 790 nearby islands, including the Shetland Islands, Orkney Islands, and the Inner and Outer Hebrides.
+Its terrain is characterized by rugged mountains, yet the majority of the population inhabits the Lowlands situated in the south and east.

 World Heritage Sites